 Not all cases of dementia are the same, and your loved one might have some moments where he or she is able to function as in the past.
 Do not just give up and assume that this person is incapable of performing any activities or engaging in any hobbies.
 In fact, these activities can be quite helpful for your family member or friend.
 Remember, he or she is still a person who has human needs.

 As a Carer You Need to know What You Can Handle

 If you are unable to properly look after your loved one, you need to seek out another form of help.
 For example, your sibling might be able to take care of your loved one on certain days, and you could do it on others.
 At some point, you may have to consider a nursing home for your loved one.

-Watching after a loved one who has dementia can certainly be a challenge, but you do not have to face it alone.
+Helping a family member with dementia can certainly be a challenge, but you do not have to face it alone.
 Look at the array of resources that are available to you and make a plan for how you will help.

 Nisha represents a site called MHA.org.uk.